One of my clients asked me a good question about her kettlebell workout. She wanted to know what is more effective, a deadlift or a kettlebell swing.

-In this article, I share some insights about the pros and cons of kettlebell swings and deadlifts, and which one is better in my opinion.
+In this article, I share some insights about the differences between kettlebell swings vs deadlifts, and most importantly, which one is better for you.

 In general, a dynamic kettlebell swing is better than a heavy deadlift.
 First, it provides more range of motion.
 Second, it doesn’t require maximum load, so it’s less strenuous on the body, less prone to injury, and can be performed more frequently.